Casa de la Real Aduana: The ultimate craft hotel

 The garden is impeccably kept, filled with a whimsical giant chess set, pots from the region, and flowering plants.

-The owners, French photographer Didier Dorval and his Mexican wife Gemma Macouzet, are artists and collectors with refined taste (their collection of European paintings will amaze you, too, with familiar names they’d rather not advertise).
+The owners, French photographer Didier Dorval and his Mexican wife Gemma Macouzet, are artists and collectors with refined tastes (their collection of European paintings will amaze you, too, with familiar names they’d rather not advertise).
 At $200-300 per night, the hotel is in the luxury category, but it an aesthetic experience you won’t want to miss.
+(Prices were accurate at the time of publication, but may be subject to change).

 Casa de la Real Aduana: Ponce de Leon 16, Centro, firstname.lastname@example.org